dryjhna/cleanData/Codebook.md

 tBodyGyroMean
 tBodyGyroJerkMean

-The complete list of variables of each feature vector is available as below:
+##The complete list of variables of each feature vector is available as below
+ ###activity
-1. activity - List of 6 activities as below, specifies the acitvity from which data was collected
+ List of 6 activities as below, specifies the acitvity from which data was collected
 		a.
 LAYING
 		b.
 SITTING
 		c.
 STANDING